 In accordance with his instructions, the guard put his bow aside and stepped down.
 The passengers stepped out as the Red Knight and a ruffian swiftly moved out on the other side and began pilfering the envoy and the Lady Allison.
 Seizing the moment Gawaine threw off his cloak, drew his sword and lunged at the ruffian.
 Val started forward but his cloak caught, taking a moment to clear but he was on the Red Knight before he could escape.
 The guard now drew his sword and rushed on the archer who, startled, shot wide then drew his own sword.
 A clash of blades rang through the forest and the issue stood in doubt but at last the guard felled his man and Prince Valiant pulled the Red Knight from his horse and put an end to his thieving ways.
 The last ruffian turned and fled for the woods.
 Gawain started in pursuit but Val grabbed his arm saying "Let him go, tomorrow is New Year's Day and we have fought enough battles for one year." .

 For more on my Elastolin Prince Valiant figures and games including background information about the games, painting and converting the figures, rules and so on, please check back periodically by clicking here>

-The Adventures of Prince Michael
+The Adventures of Prince Micheal

 To read the adventures themselves, please click on the episode titles below: